 Can You Overwater Coral Bells?

-Sometimes it can be quite difficult to adhere to all the necessary requirements for growing plants.
-As a result, the plants can suffer a lot.
+Sometimes, adhering to all the requirements for growing plants can be pretty tricky.
+As a result, the plants can suffer greatly.
 We are going to talk about one of these problems today.

-You can overwater Coral Bells if you water too much or use the wrong soil.
-To fix this take cuttings from the bush and re-root them.
-Also, use well-drained soil.
+QUICK ANSWER: You can overwater Coral Bells if you water too much or use heavy soil.
+To fix this, transplant Coral Bells to a less humid location using well-drained soil.

 can you overwater coral bells